Hedging concentrated positions

 Section 1092 straddle rules

-A long stock + long put + short call combination is a tax straddle under IRC §1092.
+A long stock + long put + short call combination can count as a tax straddle under IRC §1092.
 The general rule: if you have a loss on one leg and an unrecognized gain on the offsetting leg, the loss is deferred until the offsetting position is closed.
 In a collar context, this means you can't necessarily recognize a put loss while still holding the appreciated underlying: the loss is deferred into the basis of the stock.

 Qualified covered calls (the safe harbor)